PrimitiveContext/AzureEnumRBAC/README.md

 ## Repository Structure

     AzureEnumRBAC/
     ├── AzureEnumRBAC/
     │   ├── __init__.py
     │   ├── azureEnum.py  (main orchestration)
     │   ├── a_login_or_install.py
     │   ├── b_get_subscriptions.py
     │   ├── c_enumerate_resources.py
     │   ├── ...
     ├── pyproject.toml
     ├── README.md
     └── LICENSE

 ## Contributing

-1. Fork this repository.
+- Fork this repository.
-2. Create a feature branch for your changes.
+- Create a feature branch for your changes.
-3. Submit a pull request describing your enhancement.
+- Submit a pull request describing your enhancement.

 ## License

-Distributed under the MIT License.
+Distributed under the **MIT License**.
 See [LICENSE](LICENSE) for more details.